By Steve Kayser

 And the world would be alright.

-Michael Uslan: It was kind of a superhero version of Tourette Syndrome that Robin had.
+Michael Uslan: It was a superhero version of Tourette Syndrome that Robin had.

 Michael Uslan: Well, I was the ultimate comic book fan boy.
 I collected, read and devoured comics.
 My mom said I learned to read from comics before I was 4.
 By the time I graduated high school, I had a collection of over 30,000 comic books dating back to 1936.